theRealAph/ScopeLocals/README.md

 re-entrancy, are better suited to this than are thread local variables.

-Generally, the Gods of Java want you to migrate to extent locals.]
+[Generally, the Gods of Java want you to migrate to extent locals.]

-[ Youre looking forward to virt threads, so how do extent local variables help out with that.
-(Grand claims from the motivation revisited.)

-AN EXAMPLE FROM THE VIRTUAL THREADS / STRUCTURED CONCURRENCY JEP HERE that produces lots for virtual threads.

 ## Where can extent local variables _not_ replace thread local variables?

 There are cases where thread local variables are more appropriate than extent local variables.
 For example, one popular use of `ThreadLocal` is to cache objects that are expensive to create.
-One notorious example is `java.text.DateFormat`, which is mutable so cannot be shared between threads without synchronization.
+A notorious example is `java.text.DateFormat`, which is mutable so cannot be shared between threads without synchronization.
 In this case, creating a thread local `DateFormat` object which persists for the lifetime of